blueripple/blueripple-research/br-2021-NewMaps/posts/MI_Congressional/inputs/post_intro.md

 data to help Dem donors identify races that we think deserve support for “offense” or “defense”.

-In this post, we’re focusing on Arizona.
+In this post, we’re focusing on Michigan.
 Here’s what we’ll cover:

-1. Dem-lean by district in AZ: our demographic model vs. historical data
+1. Dem-lean by district in MI: our demographic model vs. historical data
 2. Districts worthy of Dem donor support
 3. Coming next from Blue Ripple
-4. Coda #1: Demographics of the new AZ districts
+4. Coda #1: Demographics of the new MI districts
 5. Coda #2: Brief intro to our methods (for non-experts)

-## 1. Dem-lean by district in AZ: our demographic model vs. historical data
+## 1. Dem-lean by district in MI: our demographic model vs. historical data

-Our “demographic” model forecasts the potential Democratic lean of each new district in AZ based on attributes like race, education, age, and population density.
+Our “demographic” model forecasts the potential Democratic lean of each new district in MI based on attributes like race, education, age, and population density.
 In the graph and table below, we compare our predictions to a “historical” model (from the excellent [Dave’s Redistricting (DR) web-site][DavesR]) built up from precinct-level